-This festival to celebrate the end of the sugar season has been going strong since 1780.
+This festival to celebrate the end of the sugar season has been going on since 1780.
 At the Kensington Oval cricket ground…

 Unwind on Rockley Beach

-Rockley Beach, 5 minutes’ walk from Hastings, is a spectacular curl of white sand, fringed by swaying coconut and casuarina…
+Rockley Beach, five minutes’ walk from Hastings, is a spectacular curl of white sand, fringed by swaying coconut and casuarina…